-Check-In Sunday 3:00- 4:30 PM
+Check-In

+Sunday 1:00PM- 3:00PM

-- 1. Check-in begins at 3:00 pm.
+- 1. Check-in begins at 1:00 pm.
 Please DO NOT arrive early.
-Our staff will not be ready for you, and we will ask you to wait. - 2.
-Check-in: Staff and signs will direct you to the Airnasium.
-Once you reach the Airnasium, you may exit your car to help your camper bring their luggage to the carts for heat treatment.
+Our staff will not be ready for you, and we will ask you to wait. - Check-in: Staff and signs will direct you to check in.
 Please ensure your camper's swimsuit is readily accessible and with them, as they will take their swim quest on Sunday afternoon.
 After you and your camper visit each check-in station, you will say goodbyes, your camper will join their cabinmates, and you will return to your vehicle to exit camp. - 3.
 Anyone with missing forms or a balance due must fill out paper forms and make a payment before moving on to the following stations.
 RETURNING CAMPERS: Please update any medical forms.
 You must resubmit all yearly forms (Authorization to Release Child, Parent/Camper Confidential, etc.). - 4.
 A staff member will greet you at each check-in station to help you through the process.
-Check-in stations include initial check-in, camp nurse/medication drop-off, camp store/ mail, lice check, activity sign-up and luggage. - 5.
+Check-in stations include initial check-in, camp nurse/medication drop-off, camp store/ mail, lice check, and luggage. - 5.
 If you have any medications (prescription AND over-the-counter), you will stop at the nurse's station to verify dosage and administration time.
 All medications must be in original containers (including inhalers), with instructions printed on the bottle.